How Much Wax Melt Should I Use?

 So, find a nice, cosy spot for your burner that's away from drafts, excessive heat, and enclosed spaces.
 This will allow those fragrance molecules to freely diffuse and fill your home with their gorgeous scent.

-So, How Much of Daya's Essence Wax Should I Use?
+How Much Wax Should I Use?

 But remember, no matter how much you use, our wax melts are still going to smell incredible!